 He was assigned to the Short-Season A West Virginia Black Bears in 2015, where he appeared in 14 games out of the pen.
 In 20.1 innings, Zamora posted a 2.66 ERA with 25 strikeouts to just four walks.
 His 6.25 SO/BB ratio was third best on the team that season.

-In 2016, Zamora spent his season in the South Atlantic League with the West Virginia Power, where he continued to showcase high strikeout totals (10.4 SO/9), however, saw a rise in his BB percentage from 4.7 in 2015 to 9.2 percent in 2016.
+In 2016, Zamora spent his season in the South Atlantic League with the West Virginia Power, where he continued to showcase high strikeout totals (10.4 strikeouts-per-nine), however, saw a rise in his BB percentage from 4.7 in 2015 to 9.2 percent in 2016.

 This past year, Zamora posted his best overall season between Bradenton (Advanced A) and Altoona (Double-A).
 Over 39 games, Zamora posted a career best 1.76 ERA.
 He spent nearly the entire season with Bradenton (minus the three innings late in the season with Altoona) posting a career best 57 percent ground ball rate, a decrease in his BB percentage from 2016 to 7.6 percent, and was utilized for multiple innings 17 out of his 37 games in the Florida State League.